-Alternative 1 would not expand UGAs or increase zoning densities.
 Concentrating growth and development within existing UGAs would preserve agricultural and open space lands that may provide migratory habitat for birds and other wildlife.
 However, the rural areas could accommodate some of the projected growth under the current zoning.
-As discussed in Section 1.2.1, approximately 7,000 new lots could be created under full build-out conditions.
+As discussed in Section 1.2, 8,024 new parcels could be created under full build-out conditions.
 Wildlife species that use connected riparian corridors or greenways as part of migration routes could be indirectly affected by more intensive development; for example through increased noise, light, and disturbance.
-Impacts to migratory species from Alternative 1 would be the same as described in the 2007 FEIS.